 Sinhala, the Lingua Franca of Sri Lanka

-Sinhala, also known as Sinhalese, dates back to 5th century B.C.
+Sinhala, also known as Sinhalese, also spelled Singhalese or Cingalese, dates back to 5th century B.C.
 It is an Indo-Aryan language, heavily influenced by Pali (the sacred language in which most Buddhist scriptures are written), and by Sanskrit.
 The modern version of Sinhala has been spoken since the 12th century.
 Sinhala has taken loanwords from Portuguese, Dutch, Tamil and English over the years, and those words have been integrated into the Sinhala vocabulary over time.
 Sinhala is widely spoken throughout the country- with the exception of a few places in the North and the East- where Tamil is spoken by the majority.

 Almost all of the Sinhalese (the people whose native language is Sinhala) speak Sinhala.
 A considerable number of Tamils and Muslims also speak Sinhala fluently although their written skills may not be up to the mark.